Tag Archives: Famke Janssen

 Unfortunately, for a while, I kept disappointing him each time he checked to see whether I’d finally seen it.

-I could never give him a definite viewing date because I have to be in the right mood to watch a specific movie.
-Also, one thing he did insist on was that all I needed to know before watching the film is the name of its star, Liam Neeson and that it’s a good movie.
-I accepted this restriction and I’m so glad I did, because Taken is a great action movie.
+I could never give him a definite viewing date because I have to be in the right mood to watch certain movies.
+Also, one thing he did insist on was that all I needed to know before watching the film is the name of its star, Liam Neeson and that it’s worth my time.
+I accepted this restriction and I’m so glad I did because Taken is a well-executed action movie.
 The kind that will have you so very engrossed as the story unfolds, and at a pace that leaves nothing more to be desired.

 I honestly could not recommend this movie more.
 If you’ve already seen it, then you know precisely what I’m talking about.
-But in the event that you’re yet to experience it, I suggest choosing to know as little as possible prior to pressing the play button.
+But if you’re yet to experience Taken I suggest choosing to know as little as possible before pressing the play button.
 Trust me when I say that doing this will only enhance your experience of the film.

-Additional key cast includes Maggie Grace and Famke Janssen.
+Additional key cast includes Maggie Grace and Famke Janssen among others.

 G